Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Connection with matrix sensing and RIP

 \begin{definition}[Restricted isometry property (RIP)] The linear map $\sA$ satisfy the $(r,\delta_{r})$-RIP condition with the RIP constant $\delta=\delta_{r}\in[0,1)$ if there is a (strictly) positive constant $C$

 holds for all $Z$ with rank at most $r$.
 We also simply say that $\sA$ satisfies the rank-$r$ RIP condition without specifying the RIP constant $\delta_{r}\in[0,1)$. \end{definition} \begin{remark} The normalization factor $C$ in the condition \eqref{Cond:RIP} was introduced in \cite{RohdeTsybakov2011}.
-It enables the application of RIP to a larger class of sensing matrices that can be scaled to near isometry.
-In particular, in our setting, the sensing matrices are mostly far from an isometry. \end{remark}

-Restricted isometry property and the restricted isometry constant are powerful tools in the theory of matrix sensing \cite{RFP2010}, a generalization of compressed sensing \cite{CandesTao2005}.
-For example, it can characterize the identifiability of matrix sensing problems. \begin{theorem}[Theorem 3.2 in \cite{RFP2010}] Suppose that $\delta_{2r}<1$ for some integer $r\geq 1$, i.e., $\sA$ satisfy the rank-$2r$ RIP condition for $r\geq 1$.
+It enables the application of RIP to a larger class of sensing matrices that can be scaled to a near-isometry.
+In particular, in our setting, the sensing matrices are mostly far from an isometry, even up to a rescaling. \end{remark} The restricted isometry property and the restricted isometry constant are powerful tools in the theory of matrix sensing \cite{RFP2010}, a generalization of compressed sensing \cite{CandesTao2005}.
+For example, they can characterize the identifiability of matrix sensing problems. \begin{theorem}[Theorem 3.2 in \cite{RFP2010}] Suppose that $\delta_{2r}<1$ for some integer $r\geq 1$, i.e., $\sA$ satisfy the rank-$2r$ RIP condition for $r\geq 1$.
 Then $Z^*$ is the only matrix of rank at most $r$ satisfying $\sA(Z)=b=[b_1,\cdots,b_M]^\top$. \end{theorem}